 - Clinical nodal staging is established after clinical examination and basic investigations like imaging, needle aspiration, etc. It is based on the laterality and size of nodes.

-- Pathological nodal (pN) staging is established after pathological evaluation of the surgically dissected specimen.
+- Pathological nodal (pN) staging is established after the pathological evaluation of the surgically dissected specimen.
 It is based on the number of lymph nodes identified in the surgical specimen and ENE status of nodes.

 cN classification for p16 negative tumors.

-With the exception of the inclusion of extranodal extension, cN classification for p16 negative tumor remains unchanged.
+With the exception of the inclusion of extranodal extension, cN classification for p16 negative tumors remains unchanged.

 N3 nodes are now divided into N3a and N3b.

-- Any metastatic lymph node more than 6cm in dimension, but with no ENE is staged as N3a.
+- Any metastatic lymph node more than 6cm in dimension, but no ENE is staged as N3a.

 - Any lymph node with ENE, irrespective of its size or laterality is considered as N3b with poor prognosis.